Fair Use Under the Copyright Law Defined

 • Using infographics—Link to the author’s website or obtain explicit permission

 You should know that referencing or acknowledging the author in a disclaimer doesn’t mean you have permission to use the content.
-Many people believe that it’s fine to just include the name of the author under copied work, but without gaining permission, you could still face legal claims.
+Many people believe that it’s fine to just include the name of the author under copied work, but without gaining permission, you could still face claims.

 Creating DMCA Notices Is Easy With DoNotPay